sairam95/assignment/README.md

 ### 8. Conclusion

-event-driven architecture is used to provide access to near-real-time information on revenue generated per each search term.
+Event-driven architecture is used to provide access to near-real-time information on revenue generated per each search term sorted by revenue.
 This will help business to make faster decisions on fresh data.
-Not only that application checks many boxes related to lower cost, scalability and faster delivery (application is built within matter of days).
+In addition to solving the business requirement, this design also checks many boxes related to lower cost, scalability and faster delivery (application is built within matter of days).

 ___